 - Making threats of physical harm to a person or their family members

 Some states punish stalking as a form of "menacing."
 Menacing is an action that causes reasonable fear in the victim.
 Menacing, however, can be a single act, such as brandishing a weapon.
 Stalking is a repetitive pattern of behavior.

-Federal law makes it a crime to communicate a threat to kidnap or physically harm someone across state lines.
-This includes most internet communications, which typically travel through networks or servers that comprise interstate commerce.
+Federal law makes it a crime to communicate a threat to kidnap or harm someone across state lines.
+This includes most internet communications, which travel through networks or servers that comprise interstate commerce.

 Some states punish cyberstalking as the improper use of computers or electronic communications networks.
-In a criminal case involving cyberstalking, the issue of whether there was a legitimate reason for a communication between the two parties can be a factor.
+In a criminal case involving cyberstalking, the issue of whether there was a legitimate reason for communication between the two parties can be a factor.